 The University will also biannually provide notices to employees, students, residents, other trainees, and volunteers (including faculty appointed without salary) regarding this policy, conduct that could constitute a violation of this policy, and information about available resources, such as support services, health services and mental health services.
-UT Police will receive training on sexual misconduct policy and to any individual who reports such incidents.

-procedures, including their obligation to advise complainants of their option to file a complaint under these procedures, as well as to file a criminal complaint.
+UT Police will receive training on sexual misconduct policy and procedures, including their obligation to advise complainants of their option to file a complaint under these procedures, as well as to file a criminal complaint.